 By David Salman, Founder of High Country Gardens

 Groundcovers are a great group of garden plants.
 They create the foundation of an inspiring garden.
-Like a nice wood floor or beautiful area rug, they make all the furniture placed on top of them look better.
-Groundcovers are a flowering and foliar carpet that makes all the taller plants planted into them look more beautiful, especially when the flowers are complementary colors like golden yellow Daffodils and sky blue Speedwell (Veronica).
-Groundcovers are also a living mulch, helping to shade the soil and keep all the plant roots cooler.
-And they help to reduce weed populations when healthy and dense.
+Consider a nice wood floor or a beautiful area rug that ties a room together in a home and makes all the furniture look even better.
+Groundcovers create a flowering and foliar carpet for the garden, making all the taller grasses, perennials, and shrubs planted into them look more beautiful.
+Groundcovers also act as a living mulch, helping to shade the soil and keep plant roots cooler, and helping to reduce weeds when healthy and dense.